networknt/json-schema-validator/doc/upgrading.md

 * The following were renamed
   * `getUri` -> `getIri`
 * The builder now accepts a `vocabularyFactory` to allow for custom vocabularies.
 * The builder now accepts a `unknownKeywordFactory`.
-By default this uses the `UnknownKeyFactory` implementation that logs a warning and returns a `AnnotationKeyword`.
+By default this uses the `UnknownKeywordFactory` implementation that logs a warning and returns a `AnnotationKeyword`.
 The `DisallowUnknownKeywordFactory` can be used to disallow the use of unknown keywords.
 * The implementation of the builder now correctly throws an exception for `$vocabulary` with value of `true` that are not known to the implementation.

 `ValidatorTypeCode`